abstha/OhWhaley/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of OhWhaley is to ...
+The goal of OhWhaley is to generate a random whale phrase.

 ## Installation